apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora-local-setup.md

 ### Step 1: Install VirtualBox and Vagrant

-Download and install VirtualBox and Vagrant in your machine.
+Download and install VirtualBox and Vagrant on your machine.
 If vagrant is successfully installed in your machine the following command should list several common commands for this tool